 We will share limited personal information you provide when you register with us or enter in to a transaction with us, as necessary and only for the purposes and on the lawful grounds described above with various third parties who process your personal information on our behalf (Data Processors), such as;

-Surveyors (including but not limited to James Fairey Surveyor, James Elliott Associates Building Consultancy and surveyors instructed directly by lenders and banks on behalf of our clients and customers)
+Surveyors: James Fairey Surveyor, James Elliott Associates Building Consultancy and surveyors instructed directly by lenders and banks on behalf of our clients and customers

-Contractors (including but not limited to The Ideal Group (Total Property Maintenance), Simple Life Leicester, Brindley Building Services, Manor Property Solutions Ltd, Rossells Locksmiths, Mitchian Electrical, CT Appliance Repairs, Burnt Oak Developments, Ian Nightingale Garden Services, ADI Fire and Intruder Detection, Merlin Pools, DR Electrical, HMS Property Services, Cleaning Angels, Regent Samsic, Lifts UK, Serious Waste Management, Mgas, EPC Northampton, Ehouse and in the event of an emergency situation, should our regular contractors be unavailable, any alternative contractor available)
+Contractors: The Ideal Group (Total Property Maintenance), Simple Life Leicester, Brindley Building Services, Manor Property Solutions Ltd, Rossells Locksmiths, Mitchian Electrical, CT Appliance Repairs, Burnt Oak Developments, Ian Nightingale Garden Services, ADI Fire and Intruder Detection, Merlin Pools, DR Electrical, HMS Property Services, Cleaning Angels, Regent Samsic, Lifts UK, Serious Waste Management, Mgas, BPS Energy Surveying, Ehouse and in the event of an emergency situation, should our regular contractors be unavailable, any alternative contractor available

-Solicitors (including but not limited to Bray & Bray, Edward Hands & Lewis, Emery Johnson Astills, HCB, Bilson & Sharp, Josiah Hincks, Lawson West, Michael Hill Partnership, Rich & Carr, Salusbury Harding & Barlow, Spearing Waite, K4 Law)
+Solicitors: Bray & Bray, Edward Hands & Lewis, Emery Johnson Astills, HCB, Bilson & Sharp, Josiah Hincks, Lawson West, Michael Hill Partnership, Rich & Carr, Salusbury Harding & Barlow, Spearing Waite, K4 Law

-Software and processing system providers (including but not limited to Vebra Software, CFP Software, Brief Your Market, InventoryBase, Fixflo)
+Software and processing system providers: Vebra Software, CFP Software, Brief Your Market, InventoryBase, Fixflo

-Website Hosts and analytics platform providers (including but not limited to Juno Web Design and Google Analytics)
+Website Hosts and analytics platform providers: Juno Web Design and Google Analytics

 We require that these service providers and other third parties adhere to strict rules when processing your personal information, including to only use your personal information in accordance with our specific instructions (such as for the purposes of completing referencing or contacting you to arrange access to carry out necessary repairs) and the applicable laws.